OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/digital.ai-agility.md

 ## Mapping for Soft Delete Configuration

 * When Digital.ai Agility is the target system in the integration, the Soft delete operation is performed by default in the synchronization of the [Source Delete event](../integrate/source-delete-synchronization.md).
-* After the soft delete operation is performed by OpsHub Integration Manager in Digital.ai Agility, the entity will be deleted in the Digital.ai Agility.
+* After the soft delete operation is performed by <code class="expression">space.vars.SITENAME</code> in Digital.ai Agility, the entity will be deleted in the Digital.ai Agility.
 * To only enable the logical delete operation in the target, "IsDeleted" field shall be mapped with the default value "No" in the [Delete Mode](../integrate/mapping-configuration.md#delete-mode) mapping.

 >**Note**: For the "Actual" entity, the Soft delete operation is not available due to API limitation.